Ashwin-1709/fuzzy-ls/README.md

 ## Fuzzy Searching Algorithm

 Currently, the tool uses the [Damerau-Levenshtein](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance) algorithm for fuzzy searching.
 The Damerau-Levenshtein algorithm calculates the minimum number of operations (insertions, deletions, substitutions, and transpositions) required to transform one string into another.
-There are plans to add more scorers later to enhance the search capabilities.

 ## Usage